7 Surefire Signs You Should Be Working in HR

 You’re always the first to know your friends’ biggest secrets and your kids know they can tell you anything.
 You’re not interested in swapping gossip at the water cooler.
 Everyone in your life knows that even the most sensitive secrets are safe in your hands.

-HR specialist are people’s go-to resources for everything from health issues to harassment from a colleague.
-They must be able to compartmentalize and make sure they aren't spreading everyone's secrets, according to Grant Wojahan, director of recruiting and HR at QuoteWizard.
+HR specialists are people’s go-to resources for everything from health issues to harassment from a colleague.
+They must be able to compartmentalize and make sure they aren’t spreading everyone’s secrets, according to Grant Wojahn, director of recruiting and HR at QuoteWizard.

-When your family isn’t sure which spot to head to for vacation, you weigh the pros and cons to make the best decision for everyone.
+When your family isn’t sure which spot to head to for vacation, you enjoy weighing the pros and cons to make the best decision for everyone.
 And you can deliver the news with just the right blend of authority and compassion for those who didn’t get their way.

 You’re not an expert, but basic business principles come naturally to you.
-If a new store goes out of business a year later, you probably have an idea of where they went wrong.
+If a new store goes out of business a year later, you probably have a hunch about where they went wrong.
 If colleagues aren’t clicking while working on a group project at work, you can see that the entire company will suffer.

-If you can relate to a handful of these qualities, you might be naturally inclined to find success working in HR.
-If you’re ready to put your natural talents to work in your perfect career, learn more about the ins and outs of the career in our article: Everything You Need to Know About Working in Human Resources.
+If you can relate to a handful of the qualities detailed above, you might be naturally inclined to find success working in HR.
+If you’re intrigued by the idea of leveraging your existing abilities in this rewarding field, learn more about the technical skills you’ll need to accompany them in our article, “9 Top Human Resources Job Skills Employers Are Seeking.”